 Lighting and Accessories

 Ambient, understated lighting will unify your Boho room and complete the calm and welcoming feel.
 Rather than overhead fixtures, decorate with multiple lanterns, candles, and floor and table lamps.
 Today’s global design markets make it easy to find a variety of shapes and styles—perfect for the mix-and-match look.

 Embracing the natural world is central to this style, so bring your room to life with ferns and hanging plants.
 Not only do they lend vibrancy to a room, but plants also improve air quality, so the more the merrier.
 Philodendron and peace lilies are very forgiving and withstand a variety of light and temperature levels.
-Or consider succulents—now widely available in a range of colors and textures—which are great for people with a less-than-green thumb.
+Or consider succulents—widely available in a range of colors and textures—which are great for people with a less-than-green thumb.
 These eye-catching plants need little more than a sunny spot and occasional watering.

 Finally, pull together your Boho room with family heirlooms, handmade items, and objects from your travels.
-Accessories should tell your story, so feature what you love: tapestries, vintage bottles, maps, or mismatched china—you name it.
+Accessories should be personal, so feature what you love: tapestries, vintage bottles, maps, or mismatched china—you name it.
 And keep in mind that while Bohemian style tends to be eclectic, it can still be chic and glamorous, so do not be afraid to try out an ornate chandelier or a chunky gold-framed mirror.
-The only rule is that every item in the room should tell a story.
+The only rule is that every item in the room should share something about you.